 “I’ve heard that sometimes being around peers making suicide attempts can make other kids think about suicide themselves.
 Have you had any thoughts about suicide?”

 Most of the time you’ll get a negative response to this question.
-If your child does admit to thinking about suicide, however, it’s important to ask the series of questions that are outlined on the “Talking about Suicide with your Child” handout available on the SPTS website, www.sptsusa.org.
+If your child does admit to thinking about suicide, however, it’s important to ask the series of questions that are outlined on the “Talking to Your Kids about Suicide” handout.
 It’s also important to revisit this topic if you notice any changes in your child’s behavior that concern you or when there are any changes in school.
 For example, in the example given above, you’d want to revisit this conversation with your child when her hospitalized friend returns to the classroom.

 Always remind your children that if they have any concerns about themselves or their friends, to talk with a trusted adult.
 Help them create a list of adults they could confide in – and if your name isn’t on the list, be cool about it.
 The important thing is that your child understands that adults can be allies who can help when things are tough.